yokolet/rainy-day-blog/README.md

 <img src="./docs/pink-cherry-blossom-in-rain.jpeg" height="200">

-This is a sample Rails app to create a blog whose title is "Rainy Day Blog."
+Rainy Day Blog is a sample Rails app to showcase how to create a blog.

-In a calm rainy day, surrounding by soft sound of pouring rain, people write a blog post -- this is an image of this app.
+On a calm rainy day, surrounded by soft sound of pouring rain, people might write a blog post feeling fresh air -- this is an image of this app.

 ### Versions
 - Ruby 3.2.3